Show control: Time code

-Closures & ladder logic
+Closures and ladder logic

 The beginnings of show control technology can probably be traced to the use of relay logic in other industries, most prominently elevators.
 The electric elevator was invented in 1880, but it was not until about 1930 that the rise of the "automatic" elevator produced more advanced electrical controls.
 Entertainment has always borrowed from other industries, and various electrically driven hoists, platforms and stage elevators soon made their way into theatres and amusement parks.
 Automation soon followed, utilizing switches, mechanical sensors and relays to perform repetitious sequences.
 Early modern roller coasters used this sort of control.
 When industrial microprocessor devices began to supplant relay installations, more complex sequences could be realized.
 These devices were called programmable logic controllers (PLCs), with the first being built in 1968 for an automobile plant.
 PLCs were programmed using ladder logic, a language simulating relay logic.

 Even today, PLCs, mechanical switches, and optical sensors are used in many entertainment control and show control applications.
 They are found in stage lifts and wagons in theatres, animatronics, special effects, and show action equipment in theme parks, and in ride vehicles such as motion simulators, iron rides and roller coasters in amusement parks.
 One of their key advantages is safety.
 Potentially hazardous events can be redundantly checked against multiple safety considerations before being allowed to start or operate.